OOPSpam/blog/_posts/2024-07-26-how-to-add-spamfilter-to-a-contact-form.md

 As you may already know, once the _submit_ button is clicked the ```form``` element collects the value of all fields within the form tag and post them to the path assigned in ```action```.
 It means you have to have a backend code to receive these values and handle them (e.g send email, spam check).
 This is where we have to write our spam filter API to check for spam.
 Besides contact form field values, we have to get the user's IP, this is important because it allows us to check IP against multiple blacklisted IPs via the spam filter.

-Handling contact form submissions in the backend is different in various languages, however, the concept is similar.
+Handling contact form submissions in the server is different in various languages, however, the concept is similar.
 Here is how it may look like for you:

 1. A user fills and submits a contact form message
 2. The user gets Success message no matter what (spam or not)